Menu

 Care needs to be taken when pension credits or any means-tested benefit is involved, as the money from a lifetime mortgage is yours to do as you like, but the benefits are not always an entitlement.
 For example, any savings over the £10,000 limit will lower the amount you get from pension credits.
 Savings above £16,000 stop council tax benefits.

-Suppose you plan on using some cash for yourself and giving some away to family members, such as bringing forward part of their inheritance.
-In that case, you need advice from your financial advisor as the pension service and local authority may treat it as a deprivation of assets.
+Suppose you plan to use some of the cash for yourself and give some away to family members, such as bringing forward part of their inheritance.
+In that case, you need advice from your financial advisor, as the pension service and local authority may treat it as a deprivation of assets.

-When considering equity release for over 75s and on pension credits, you need to be aware of the exemptions that the capital released can be put towards.
+When considering equity release for over 75s and pension credits, you need to be aware of the exemptions that the capital released can be used for.

-Those include some home repairs essential to your well-being, debt consolidation, and buying a new car provided it is for mobility purposes, such as replacing a Land Rover that’s difficult to get in and out of to a people carrier that’s been adapted for wheelchair access.
+Those include some home repairs essential to your well-being, debt consolidation, and buying a new car, provided it is for mobility purposes, such as replacing a Land Rover that’s difficult to get in and out of with a people carrier that’s been adapted for wheelchair access.

 There are several exemptions on equity release for over 70s with pension credits in place.
 A financial advisor experienced in the over-70s market and dealing with complex pension issues and means-tested benefits will be able to advise you better on what’s available for your unique situation.